 TABLE OF CONTENTS

-To help you coping with these adaptations, Limecraft makes available a number of specific functions that will help you saving time, including but not restricted to file format conversions, frame rate and timing offset corrections, truecasing, retroactive synchronisation of the subtitles with the edit, speaker change detection, etc. Any of these can be applied directly upon import, or after importing the subtitles.
+To help you coping with these, Limecraft offers a number of specific functions that will help you saving time, including but not restricted to file format conversions, frame rate and timing offset corrections, truecasing, retroactive synchronisation of the subtitles with the edit, speaker change detection, etc. Any of these can be applied directly upon import, or after importing the subtitles.

-How to use the Advanced Subtitle Versioning Options?
+How to Access the Advanced Subtitle Conforming Options?

 You can use these Advanced Subtitle Versioning Options as part of the importing process or, as explained herein, after subtitles have been created or imported.